shli0386/tut1_wheelAnimation_shli0386/README.md

 | `state` machine        | Controls life cycle stages: `0 = hidden`, `1 = active`, `2 = fading` |
 | `scale()` & `tint()`   | Enables shape deformation and visual fading over time |

+### ⚠️ External Techniques Not Taught in Class:
+- `tint(255, this.opacity)`: Used to apply dynamic transparency.
+  → *// Not taught in class: `tint()` applies transparency to the full drawing context.*

+- `Array.from({ length: 7 }, () => randomColor())`: JS syntax for generating array of random colors.
+  → *// JS array constructor: generates 7 random colors for the concentric rings.*

+This code was assisted using ChatGPT to support structural planning and code optimization.

 ---

 ## 📁 File Structure